mountainwoodinfra/starter-hugo-research-group/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
+Sanjeeb Bhattarai is an Assistant Professor at Institute of Forestry (IOF), Tribhuvan University (TU), Nepal.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons